State of Sex Robots: These Are the Companies Developing Robotic Lovers [UPDATED]

 MacMil Cybernetics is an American company that created two sex robots: one male named Harry Harddrive and one female named Susie Software.
 In 2011, they were for sale for between $8,000 and $11,000.

-However, it’s unclear whether anyone people bought the sexbots.
+However, it’s unclear whether anyone bought the sexbots.
 A few people, including us at Future of Sex, have contacted the company over the past few years without getting a response, leading us to believe it’s not in business.
+If you are a functioning sex robot company, you’d want to confirm it to robot enthusiasts and robosexuals, no?

 In the 2011 documentary called My Sex Robot, a robot fetishist named Delosian met the man behind MacMil Cybernetics and saw the two sexbots in action.
 He also met Roxxxy, with some disappointment